He dreamed of creating his own African superhero universe. Now it’s finally paying off.

 Now, in 2021, Okupe’s dream will become mainstream.

-Oregon-based Dark Horse Comics, the legendary home of “Hellboy,” “Sin City” and “The Umbrella Academy,” is acquiring Okupe’s company, YouNeek Studios, with plans to republish his comics, along with new tales in the future.
+Oregon-based Dark Horse Comics, the legendary home of “Hellboy,” “Sin City” and “The Umbrella Academy,” is acquiring the rights to republish the comics from Okupe’s company, YouNeek Studios, and publish new tales in the future.
 The deal makes Okupe one of the rising stars of a comic industry that has made efforts to diversify over the last decade — and opens up a whole new world of potential Hollywood possibilities.

 For Okupe, who’s 35 and based in Millersville, Md., the deal is a culmination of a plan that began with a leap of faith.
-He quit a reliable job as a web developer and cashed out his 401(k) to get by.
+He quit a reliable job as a Web developer and cashed out his 401(k) to get by.

-He steadily built a dedicated fan base to fund his comics through kickstarters.
+He steadily built a dedicated fan base to fund his comics through Kickstarter.
 He also sold them online and via conventions.
 Now the worlds he’s created will be part of a comic industry titan that has been around for 35 years.

 “I think the immediate impact with Dark Horse’s legacy is that you’re going to have a lot more people paying attention” to YouNeek Studios, Okupe said.
 “It’s also going to shine a light on the African continent and what it has to offer when it comes to the entertainment industry, specifically comic books.”

-Okupe wrote all the books in the “YouNeek YouNiverse,” as he calls it, but he hopes this new deal will highlight the many African artists he collaborated with.
-“Malika: Warrior Queen,” about a 15th century superhero, was illustrated by Chima Kalu and Sunkanmi Akinboye and colored by Raphael Kazeem, Etubi Onucheyo and Toyin Ajetunmobi.
-“Iyanu: Child of Wonder,” about a superpowered teenage orphan, is illustrated by Godwin Akpan, and the afrofuturistic “E.X.O. was illustrated by Akinboye and colored by Kazeem, Ajetunmobi, Onucheyo and Tarella Pablo.
+Okupe wrote all the books in the “YouNeek YouNiverse,” as he calls it, but he hopes this new deal will highlight the many African artists with whom he collaborated.
+“Malika: Warrior Queen,” about a 15th-century superhero, was illustrated by Chima Kalu and Sunkanmi Akinboye and colored by Raphael Kazeem, Etubi Onucheyo and Toyin Ajetunmobi.
+“Iyanu: Child of Wonder,” about a superpowered teenage orphan, is illustrated by Godwin Akpan, and the Afrofuturistic “E.X.O. was illustrated by Akinboye and colored by Kazeem, Ajetunmobi, Onucheyo and Tarella Pablo.
 Dark Horse will roll out these titles on Sept.
 7, Sept.
 21 and Oct 19, respectively.

 Okupe and Dark Horse editor in chief Dave Marshall first crossed paths at New York Comic-Con in 2019.
 Marshall admired Okupe’s understanding of the market and his success in creating his universe through graphic novels that had complete stories, instead of splitting them into monthly issues like Dark Horse, DC Comics and Marvel Comics typically do.